ddvlanck/advanced-sitemap-generator/README.md

-NOTE: in this fork, some functionality was disabled in order to get the desired output for the website https://data.vlaanderen.be .
+NOTE: Some functionality was disabled in order to get the desired output for the website https://data.vlaanderen.be .
 Please use the original package for your own website.

 # Sitemap Generator